-The biennial service is performed every 24 months ±3 months by VSC iaw VSC QIP 401 (formerly VS QC-From 23).
+The biennial service is performed every 24 months ±3 months by VSC iaw VS TC-Form 1.
+Service.
 The timing of the first Biennial Service is based upon the manufacture date as provided on the documentation accompanying a new EVAS unit and as engraved on the container of units manufactured after 01 April 06.
 The first inspection due date is the Base Service date printed on the EVAS container.
 This service includes replacing the EVAS battery pack; this cannot be accomplished by the customer.
 The service may also include applicable upgrades by VSC.